-HUNT CODE HUNT TYPE HUNT DATES OPEN UNITS Buck Permits Available COST 2023 1 st Choice Apps.
-2023 % Hunt Success Navajo Spouse Navajo AG Antelope Sept.
-3 - 7, 2024 16 3 0 \$25.00 119 100
+HUNT CODE HUNT TYPE HUNT DATES OPEN UNITS Buck Permits Available COST 2024 1 st Choice Apps.
+2024 % Hunt Success Navajo Spouse Navajo AG Antelope Sept.
+3 - 7, 2025 16 3 0 \$50.00 121 100

 Weapon: Any legal weapon as defined in the Navajo Nation Hunting and Trapping Regulations.
 This hunt is open to Navajo tribal members only.
 A person drawn for this hunt cannot apply for the next three (3) hunt seasons.
-All hunters making a kill are required to submit teeth, a photo, and check sheet along with the survey card in accordance to the Survey Card Deadline.
+All hunters making a kill are required to submit teeth, a photo, and check sheet/hunt report within thirty (30) days of the end of the hunt.
 Failure to do so will result in the hunter being ineligible for any big game hunts the following season.
 If you are not drawn, you do not receive a refund.
 Only 1 person may apply per AG application.